rubyonracetracks/tutorial-rails-rubymn2/06-03-opening_index.md

 * Enter the command "sh testc.sh".
 The 4 controller tests fail because the index action is not defined in the opening controller.

 #### Controller
 * Edit the file app/controllers/openings_controller.rb.
-Replace the line containing "before_action :may_view_project" with the following:
+Replace the line containing "before_action :may_view_opening" with the following:
 ```
   # rubocop:disable Style/SymbolArray
-  before_action :may_view_project, only: [:show, :index]
+  before_action :may_view_opening, only: [:show, :index]
   # rubocop:enable Style/SymbolArray
 ```
 * Edit the file app/controllers/openings_controller.rb.
 Just before the end of the action section, add the following lines: